emaglio/trailblazer.github.io/guides/trailblazer/2.0/03-trailblazer-basics.md

 ## Index && Show

-Now that we have a Post to show we can have a look how to preset a Post lists and a single Post.
+Now that we have a Post to show we can have a look how to present a Post lists and a single Post.

 To present the list of the posts we use the action `index` in `blog_posts_controller`: